 - 1. Place the hard drive carrier on a flat, stable surface such as a desk, table, or work bench. - 2.
 Slide the hard drive into the carrier with the printed circuit board side facing down. - 3.
-Carefully align the mounting holes in the hard drive and the carrier. - Make sure the bottom of the hard drive and bottom of the hard drive carrier are flush. - 4.
-Secure the hard drive using the four screws (see Figure 4-6). - 5.
+Carefully align the mounting holes in the hard drive and the carrier.

+Important: Make sure the bottom of the hard drive and bottom of the hard drive carrier are flush.

+- 4. Secure the hard drive using the four screws (see Figure 4-8). - 5.
 Replace the drive carrier into the chassis. - 6.
 Push the drive carrier down to lock it place. - 7.
-Replace the chassis cover and slide the chassis back into place in the rack. - 8.
-Using the MegaRAID Storage Manager (see Chapter 3, "System Software"), add the drive to the system zoning configuration.
-Once properly zoned, the drive will begin the rebuild process.
+Replace the chassis cover and security screw. - 8.
+Unlatch the chassis from the 20" mark and return the chassis back into place in the rack.